Underworld (band): The World of Underworld and Drift

 On 21 May 2018, Underworld announced a new project called the World of Underworld.
 Part of the project involves reflecting on and sometimes reimagining their nearly 30 year body of work.
 But it also serves as an outlet for experimentation, new releases, and spontaneous creativity.
 The first new song released as part of the World of Underworld, "Brilliant Yes That Would Be", was recorded and mixed just days before it was released.
 Another new song, "Bells & Circles", was a collaboration with Iggy Pop that came out of sessions recorded a couple years earlier for possible inclusion on the T2 Trainspotting soundtrack.
 The remaining songs from that collaboration formed a joint four-track EP Teatime Dub Encounters, released on 27 July 2018.

 On 1 November 2018, Underworld started a year-long experimental music-and-video project named Drift, which aimed to release the band's new and previously unreleased material on a weekly basis.
 The full album titled Drift Series 1 was released on 1 November 2019, and concluded the band's 52 week Drift project.
 Drift Series 1 received critical acclaim.
 On Metacritic, a review aggregator that assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 86, based on 6 reviews, which indicates "universal acclaim".

+Remixes and Strawberry Hotel

+On 27 May 2021, a "2021 Edition" of "Two Months Off" was released.
+Later that year on 28 October, a "Drift 2 Dark Train" version of "Dark & Long (Dark Train)" was released.
+Exactly a year after the re-release of "Two Months Off", "Juanita 2022" was released, a remix of "Juanita".

+On 3 April 2023, the first single of Strawberry Hotel, "And the Colour Red", was released.